rikedyp/documentation/release-notes/docs/interoperability.md

 A `TRANSLATION ERROR` will be generated if a Classic edition attempts to `)LOAD` or `)COPY` a workspace containing Unicode data that cannot be mapped to `⎕AV` using the `⎕AVU` in the recipient workspace.
 The problematic Unicode data might be in the part of a workspace that holds the information needed to generate `⎕DM` and `⎕DMX`; in this situation, calling `)Reset` before `)Save` in the Unicode interpreter might eliminate the `TRANSLATION ERROR`s.

 ## Session Files
 Session files (**.dse**) can only be used on the platform on which they were created and saved.
-Under Microsoft Windows, Session files can only be used by the architecture (32&#8209;bit/64&#8209;bit) of the version of Dyalog with which they were saved.
+Under Microsoft Windows, Session files can only be used by an interpreter with the same architecture (32&#8209;bit/64&#8209;bit) as the interpreter that saved them.

 ## Log Files
 Log files (**.dlf**) can only be used by the version and edition of Dyalog with which they were created and saved.